pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

 ## Deploy the Stack

 Edit the Prometheus `01-prometheus-values.yaml` as needed.
 This file contains configurations provided beyond the defaults of kube-prometheus-stack.
 In this sample deployment, the monitoring stack is given very powerful read access to the entire cluster and is deployed into the `metrics` namespace.
-Changing these settings or making a "production-ready" install is beyond scope of this doc.
-The full set of optional values can be found on the chart github.
+Changing these settings or making a "production-ready" install is beyond scope of this document.
+The full set of optional values can be found on the Gihub repository for the chart.

 There are numerous lines that have `##CHANGEME`.
-The following lines should be heavily considered for configuration.
+These lines should be heavily considered for configuration.

-Once ready, deploy the `kube-prometheus-stack`
+When the file is updated, deploy the `kube-prometheus-stack`

 ```
 kubectl create namespace metrics